Key Takeaways:

 Key Considerations & Benefits When Buying a Business from a Retiring Owner

-The surge in retiring baby boomers has created a unique window for acquisition.
-Acquiring a business from a retiring owner presents a compelling opportunity for aspiring entrepreneurs.
-These established businesses often boast several advantages.
-They come with a proven track record, loyal customer base, and existing operational infrastructure, reducing risk compared to starting anew.
+The rise in retiring baby boomers has created a unique window for acquisition.
+Acquiring a business from a retiring owner offers buyers several advantages.
+These established businesses come with a proven track record, loyal customer base, and existing operational infrastructure— all of which significantly reduce the risks associated with starting from scratch.

 Platforms like Inven offer a more efficient way to find companies with the right kind of ownership status and operational locations.
-Inven’s AI-based tool finds companies from niche industries with keywords, example company, operating location or ownership, among other filters.
+Inven’s AI-based tool can help you find companies with retiring owners, and take advantage of the demographic trends in business ownership.
+Find companies from niche industries with keywords, example company, or operating location, among other filters.
 The tool helps buyers to easily combine a list of potential target companies for further analysis.